husainbismil/ncnews-api/README.md

 Step 1) Create a file in the root /ncnews-server/ folder, named '.env.development', without the quotes.

-Step 2) Open the 'env.development' file.
+Step 2) Open the 'env.development' file, for example using any text editor like Notepad (Windows) or Gedit (Ubuntu Gnome).
 Copy the following code, paste it into the file, then save it.

 ```js
 PGDATABASE=nc_news